CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with excellent executable code examples covering the full range of Azure AI Agent Framework capabilities.
-Its main weaknesses are redundancy between individual examples and the complete example section, and the lack of error handling/validation guidance for cloud service operations.
-The progressive disclosure structure is well done with clear references to supplementary files.
+This is a well-structured, highly actionable skill with excellent executable code examples covering the full range of Azure AI Agent Framework capabilities.
+Its main weaknesses are some redundancy (the complete example repeats earlier patterns) and the absence of error handling/validation guidance for cloud service operations.
+The boilerplate Limitations/When to Use sections waste tokens without adding value.

 Suggestions

-Remove or significantly trim the 'Complete Example' section since it mostly repeats patterns already demonstrated in individual sections—or replace it with a genuinely novel scenario that combines tools in a way not shown above.
+Remove or significantly trim the 'Complete Example' section since it largely repeats patterns already demonstrated, or replace it with a genuinely novel integration pattern.

 DimensionReasoningScore